SmallStoneSK/rn-components-kit/packages/Switch/README.md

 Switching selector.
 It supports the following features:

-- custom color
+- customize color
-- custom size
+- customize size
 - two types: `cupertino` and `material`

 ## How to use